genesys/bold360-mobile-docs-android/docs/advanced-topics/handover-chat.md

 ## Setting Handover chat escalation
 Handover chat is automatically being activated, by the SDK, when chat channel configured with `custom provider` was selected on chat with AI.
+A [`HandoverAccount`](/docs/chat-configuration/chat-account/handover-account) is created according to the channel data.

 Do the following for a successful Handover chat escalation.